Osa-H3VR/Silent-Sully/README.md

  - On some maps, patrols like to congregate in small areas (Promeatus middle area is, I think, the worst offender for that)

 ## TODO:
+- Add a picture showing sentries weakpoints
+    - Turrets were SO ANNOYING (to the point I was actually thinking about scrapping them) till I randomly found out they have a weakpoint, its that lower part of the thingy they have on their side, its colored depending on the turret type.
+The hitbox is really small.
+Im almost 100% sure its even smaller that in Receivers turrets.

 - Endless mode:     (aka.
 "Game doesn't like you" mode)
     - you start with more tokens to spend, gives a chance for a good start
     - only single health crate in supply points